-High-resolution speleothem (Baldini et al., 2015; Bartolomé et al., 2015; Rossi et al., 2018) and lake records (Bakke et al., 2009; Brauer et al., 2008; Lane et al., 2013) from W and N Europe suggest a time-transgressive change in atmospheric circulation during the YD associated with a warming of parts of Europe due to a retreat of winter sea ice and a northward migration of the polar front (e.g., Baldini et al., 2015; Bartolomé et al., 2015).
-At Meerfelder Maar, Germany, this so-called mid-YD transition occurred at $12.24 \pm 0.04$ ka BP (Lane et al., 2013).
-This timing is strikingly similar to the error-weighted mean of the CCC dates from Cioccherloch ( $12.19 \pm 0.06$ ka BP), suggesting that the main phase of CCC formation at this site may have been related to supra-regional climate change.
-Our thermal simulations provide important constraints on the type and magnitude of climate change during the mid-YD transition at this high-Aalpine site and suggest a mild slight warming by up to $1^{\circ}$ C (MAAT) with a slight reduction in precipitation.
+High-resolution speleothem (Baldini et al., 2015; Bartolomé et al., 2015; Rossi et al., 2018) and lake records (Bakke et al., 2009; Brauer et al., 2008; Lane et al., 2013) from W and N Europe suggest a time-transgressive change in atmospheric circulation during the YD associated with a warming of parts of Europe due to a retreat of winter sea ice and a northward migration of the polar front (e.g. Baldini et al., 2015; Bartolomé et al., 2015).
+At Meerfelder Maar, Germany, this so-called mid-YD transition occurred at $12.24 \pm 0.04$ ka (Lane et al., 2013).
+This timing is strikingly similar to the error-weighted mean of the CCC dates from Cioccherloch $(12.19 \pm 0.06 \text{ ka})$ , suggesting that the main phase of CCC formation at this site may have been related to supra-regional climate change.
+Our thermal simulations provide important constraints on the type and magnitude of climate change during the mid-YD transition at this high-Alpine site and suggest a slight warming by up to 1 °C (MAAT), with a slight reduction in precipitation.

-A change from moderately snow-rich to snow-poor autumns and early winters from the early to the late YD combined with a small atmospheric warming (scenario 3c) is consistent with the main advance of Alpine ice glaciers (Fig. 6) during the first few centuries of the YD (Baroni et al., 2017; Heiri et al., 2014b; Ivy-Ochs et al., 2009).
-The subsequent followed by a glacier reduction and the parallel increase in rock-glacier activity advocate less humid conditions towards the end of the YD and the early Holocene in the Western and Eastern Alps (Ivy-Ochs et al., 2009; Kerschner and Ivy-Ochs, 2008; Sailer and Kerschner, 1999).
+A change from moderately snow-rich to snow-poor autumns and early winters from the early to the late YD combined with a small atmospheric warming (scenario 3c) is consistent with the main advance of Alpine ice glaciers (Fig. 6) during the first few centuries of the YD (Baroni et al., 2017; Heiri et al., 2014b; Ivy-Ochs et al., 2009), followed by a glacier reduction and the parallel increase in rock glacier activity (Ivy-Ochs et al., 2009; Kerschner and Ivy-Ochs, 2008; Sailer and Kerschner, 1999).

-Speleothem records from the Pyrenees (Baldini et al., 2015; Bartolomé et al., 2015), Cantabrian Cordiella (Rossi et al., 2018) and the Adriatic coast (Belli et al., 2017) suggest a precipitation increase in the late YD, attributed to a strengthening of the westerlies.
-Precipitation sensitive archives in the northern Alps, however, do not show evidence of such a change in the hydroclimate.
-Benthic ostracod $\delta^{18}$ O records from Lake Ammersee (von Grafenstein et al., 1999) and Lake Mondsee (Lauterbach et al., 2011) on the northern fringe of the Alpsonly show a gradual increase of ca. 1‰-increase across the YD7 arguing against a major step wise change in the precipitation regime as would be expected as a result of the migration of the polar front across the Alps (Fig. 6).
-This slight increase in $\delta^{18}$ O values, however, is compatible with our interpretation of a small decrease in autumn precipitation in the northern Aalpine catchment areas of these lakes in the second half of the YD (Fig. 6) coupled with a small minor ( $\leq 1^{\circ}$ C) warming.
-Speleothem $\delta^{18}$ O data from the Jura Mountains (Affolter et al., 2019b) and from Hölloch Cave west of the Ammersee catchment (Li et al., 2020; Wurth et al., 2004) likewise lack isotopic evidence of a significant climate change within the YD.
-A recently published replicated hHigh-resolution $\delta^{18}$ O speleothem records from Hölloch Cave west of the Ammersee catchment (Li et al., 2020) and from Milandre Cave in the Swiss Jura Mountains (Affolter et al., 2019) rather exhibits a gradual increase in $\delta^{18}$ O across the YD (Li et al., 2020) similar to the northern Alpine lake records (Fig. 6).
-While our data and those from paleopalaeoglaciers and lake sediments evidence are consistent with a slight warming at the mid-YD transition, they-both argue for a reduction in fall and winter precipitation.
-This suggests that the popular model of a south-north migration of the polar front and a concomitant increase in westerly-driven precipitation (e.g., Lane et al., 2013) is too simplistic at least for the greater Alpine realm, underscoring the need for regionally resolved paleoclimate models.
-In fact, even at the key site of Meerfelder Maar, the proposed increase in (winter) precipitation is poorly captured by most proxy data except for the abundance of Ti, which is attributed to spring snow melt (Lane et al., 2013).
+Benthic ostracod $\delta^{18}$ O records from Ammersee (von Grafenstein et al., 1999) and Mondsee (Lauterbach et al., 2011) on the northern fringe of the Alps show a gradual increase of ca. 1% across the YD (Fig. 6).
+This slight increase is compatible with our interpretation of a small decrease in autumn precipitation in the northern Alpine catchment areas of these lakes in the second half of the YD coupled with a small ( $\leq 1$ °C) warming.
+High-resolution $\delta^{18}$ O speleothem records from Hölloch Cave west of the Ammersee catchment (Li et al., 2021) and from Milandre Cave in the Swiss Jura Mountains (Affolter et al., 2019) exhibit a gradual increase in $\delta^{18}$ O across the YD similar to the northern Alpine lake records (Fig. 6).
+While our data and those from palaeoglaciers and lake sediments are consistent with a slight warming at the mid-YD transition, they argue for a reduction in fall and winter precipitation.
+This suggests that the popular model of a south-north migration of the polar front and a concomitant increase in westerly-driven precipitation (e.g. Lane et al., 2013) is too simplistic, at least for the greater Alpine realm, underscoring the need for regionally resolved palaeoclimate models.
+In fact, even at the key site of Meerfelder Maar, the proposed increase in (winter) precipitation is poorly captured by most proxy data except for the abundance of Ti, which is attributed to spring snowmelt (Lane et al., 2013).